Someone on TV this morning – it could have been Loose Women as I am partial to some daytime TV – said that Easter is the new Christmas.

 5. Host your very own cocktail evening

 I absolutely LOVE cocktails!
 As we can’t go out to bars yet or meet other people in their houses, Why not host your own cocktail evening?
 Choose an evening and invite a couple of friends.
 You could always pick a theme and get dressed up or blast some music and have fun with your friends!

 If you are one of the 5.6 million people thinking about planning trips by car in the UK over the Easter bank holiday weekend.* Good Friday should be the busiest day, so plan your journey so that you don’t have to stop off along the way.
 For anyone wanting to stay local.
 Transport For London (TfL) has announced that there will be several Tube lines and other forms of public transport which will see closures and disruption between Good Friday and Easter Monday.

 Buy your Easter eggs after Easter Sunday!

-I remember one year where my Mum asked us whether we wanted an actual Easter egg on Easter Sunday.
+I remember one year when my Mum asked us whether we wanted an actual Easter egg on Easter Sunday.
 Or whether we could wait until after the weekend and she would give us £5 to buy all of the eggs in the sale.
 After Easter weekend she was true to her word, and we ended up buying all of the Easter eggs in the sale, some as cheap as 50p!
 I remember coming up with my two brothers and stacking them on the table for a photo.
 My mum was pretty amazing at making money stretch.
 Funnily enough, I bought myself a Cadbury’s Egg for £2.50 in the sale when I walked back from my second jab yesterday.

 *According to a survey of 1,200 drivers by the RAC in a BBC article.